-- Natural buffers are provided on this site in areas designated on Exhibit 2. - Trenching and associated backfilling for utilities and foundations shall be coordinated to minimize, to the extent practical, the time the area is disturbed. - If temporary stabilization is not feasible, then the contractor may fulfill this requirement by retaining perimeter controls or BMPs, and informing the enduser of the need for removal of temporary controls and the establishment of final stabilization. - Stormwater perimeter control devices shall be installed at least ten (10) feet from stockpile materials.
+- Providing natural buffers on this site is infeasible due to future land use and adjacent roads. - Trenching and associated backfilling for utilities and foundations shall be coordinated to minimize, to the extent practical, the time the area is disturbed. - If temporary stabilization is not feasible, then the contractor may fulfill this requirement by retaining perimeter controls or BMPs, and informing the enduser of the need for removal of temporary controls and the establishment of final stabilization. - Stormwater perimeter control devices shall be installed at least ten (10) feet from stockpile materials.
 Topsoil stockpiles should be seeded or covered by erosion control blankets, if they are not to be used within fourteen (14) days (TXR150000 Part III (F)(2)(b)(iii)(A)). - Throughout the project, as necessary, water or environmentally sustainable soil binders shall be applied for dust control.